Beijing is bloomin’ beautiful right now! Put a spring in your step and check out the blossoms in these parks across the city.

 What’s the flower power?
 Tulips.

-so expect an added wow factor
+This year also marks a century since the park opened, so expect an added wow factor in displays.

 When’s best to go?
 From now until mid-April.